Qoyixfex/Qoyisec/README.md

-# 🛠️ MULTITOLL WITH OSINT BY QOYISEC
+# 🛠️ Multitool With OSINT

 > **EDUCATIONAL PURPOSE ONLY**
 > This tool is intended for **educational** and **ethical hacking** purposes.
 Always get **permission** before scanning or testing any system.